alexgorji/tutorial-ansible-django-docker-cloud/README.md

 2. **Step-2**: A very simple html site with Nginx and Docker
    1. Preparations:
-     1. Creating a `projects.yml` in `env_vars` and an appropriate playbook `2_install_projects.yml`
+     1. Creating a `projects.yml` in `env_vars` and an appropriate playbook `2_deploy_projects.yml`

-   2. Installing two simple html projects.
+   2. Deploying your first simple web projects.
-   		1. Cloning a private or public git repository with a simple html file into `~/sites` path
-     	2. Running an Nginx container with docker compose to deploy the simple html site on `<YOUR_SIMPLE_HTML_DOMAIN>`

 3. **Step-3**: ssl letsenscript
-   		1. Staging for test reasons.
-   		2. Adding a real certificate.
+  1. Adding certbot certificates to projects (staging or production).
+  2. Setting up Nginx for port 443.
+  3. Managing certificate renewals.

 4. **Step-4**: A very simple django project (without static, db and media)
-   		1. Cloning a private or public git repository with a very simple Django project into `~/sites` path
-   		2. Running an Nginx container with docker compose to deploy the simple Django site on `<YOUR_SIMPLE_DJANGO_DOMAIN>`:
-     		1. Nginx configuration.
-     		2. Using docker compose and volume
-   		3. Adding a certificate.
+  1. Adding a docker-compose file to the project directory to pull the image of a simple Django project and run a container (role: django-docker-compose).
+      * The variable `pull_from` sets the path to the Djangi project's image.
+      * The variable `wsgi_path` is needed to bind python's Web Server Gateway Interface to container's 8000 port with aid of gunicorn. (see `templates\docker\django.j2` in role `deploy-projects`)
+  2. Adding environmental variables into docker-compose file for development or production Django settings.
+  2. Setting up Nginx for ports 80 and 443 (role: `nginx-sites-enabled-file.yml`)

-5. **Step-5**: A simple demo django project (with static, postgres db and media)
+5. **Step-5**: A demo django project (with static, Postgres db and media)
-   * Adding the environmental variables to `projects.yml` for each step.)
-   		1. Cloning a private or public git repository with a very simple Django project into `~/sites` path
-   		1. Nginx configuration.
-   		2. Using docker compose and volume
+  1. Using static and media files.
+  2. Adding a db service for setting up and using Postgres.
+  3. Using `env_files` for setting up Django and Postgres.

 6. **Step-6**: Backup
-   (Adding the environmental variables to `projects.yml` for each step.)
    1. Create backup manually into backup volume
    2. Use cron job for creating backup.
-   3. Install and configure git
-   2. Use GitHub for creating and loading backups.
+   3. Use GitHub for creating and loading backups.